radutla/maersk-booking-app/README.md

 ### Data:

-Example of a booking data JSON object:
+Example of a booking request data JSON object:

 ```
 {